mshary/itv/README.md

 Also note that since **ID** has no direct relationship with **Value** column, so **ANY** numeric range can be used in it.
 Thus, we can e.g. use Hebrew character set range (UTF8 0x500 - 0x5FF) to represent **ID** data that corresponds to **Value** in Arabic character set (UTF8 0x600 - 0x6FF), in which case the plain text would be in Arabic but encrypted text would appear as Hebrew. (see example usage below).

 ### How Decryption Works?
 For decryption, the receiver **MUST** have exact same ITV Table, that was used to encrypt the original text.
 Thus, we can say the ITV Table is the **Key** in cryptographic term that is required to decrypt the data.
 However, the beauty of this algorithm is that the ITV Table constantly changes as it encrypts more data on sender side, while the receiver side keeps its ITV Table synchronised as it decrypts the received that.
 The receiver will have exact same ITV Table after decryption as the ITV Table on sender side after encryption.
-Therefore, for next communicate session the sender does not need to send the ITV Table again to the receiver.
+Therefore, for next communication session the sender does not need to send the ITV Table again to the receiver.

 This however, has two consequences,